dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Booting Windows results in Bluescreen or Linux crashes

 This is due to alignment issues, make sure `SyncRuntimePermissions` is enabled on firmwares supporting MATs.
-Check your logs whether your fimrware supports Memory Attribute Tables(generally seen on 2018 firmwares and newer)
+Check your logs whether your firmware supports Memory Attribute Tables(generally seen on 2018 firmwares and newer)

 Common Windows error code: